-Currently working out of Vancouver, Canada, Andy Dixon's work contrasts refined subject matter with a coarse application of his materials.
-Although his subjects are often romantic, Dixon's approach and use of colour remove their idealism, accenting the humanity of both the subject and the artist simultaneously.
+Currently working out of New York City, Andy Dixon's work contrasts refined subject matter with a coarse application of his materials.
+Although his subjects are often romantic, Dixon's approach and use of colour remove their idealism, accenting an alternative beauty found within the imperfection and humanity of both the subject and the artist simultaneously.

 "Vancouver- based artist Andy Dixon’s latest works obviously borrow subject matter from the greats — Rousseau, Matisse, Picasso — even as a punk sensibility permeates them.
 Hues are outrageous and paint is coarsely applied.
 His warped appropriations invite the viewer to invent a new understanding of the subjects." - The Vancouver Sun

 SELECTED TEXT & FEATURES: